mehmetak78/react-redux-materialui/readme.txt

     - Open the Webstorm Project from the root directory /Webstorm/File/Open -> /react-redux-materialui

+    - Or you can change the root of git in "Webstorm/Preferences/Version Control"

     - Share Project to github by Webstorm /Webstorm/VCS/Import into Version Control | Share Project on GitHub.
         If you have not registered your account in WebStorm, the Login to GitHub dialog opens.